How to Become an Applied Behavior Analyst in Louisiana

 You will have to provide detailed information about your educational background, including the name of institutions attended, the dates of attendance, and any degrees achieved.
 Full transcripts will have to be provided directly from the institutions to the board.

-If you have achieved a BCBA® or BCaBA® certification, you will be asked to provide verification of that credential.
+You will need to provide verification of your BCBA® or BCaBA® certification.
 Similarly, if you have been licensed in another state, you must provide proof of that licensure with your application.

 Louisiana does not offer reciprocal credentials for behavior analysts licensed in other states.
 The board may offer a temporary license at its discretion, however, for a $125 fee.